selinon/demo/README.md

 Demo for Selinon implementation.
 Please visit [Selinon](https://github.com/selinon/selinon) for more info.

+Is this project helpful?
+[Send me a simple warm message](https://saythanks.io/to/fridex)!

 ## Running

 Just clone the repo and run prepared docker-compose: